0dink/data_collectio_python/README.md

 ### Step 5: Data Collection
 * Subjects should be briefly introduced to one another before collection starts
-* Subjects should decide on the topic of discussion before collection starts
+* Subjects should agree on a few topics for discussion 5 to 7.
 * Ask subjects if they have anything in particular they would like to discuss, if not here are some suggestions.
 Also Here is a [list](https://www.mtu.edu/student-leadership/student-orgs/rso-resources/virtual-resources/fun-icebreaking-questions.pdf) of Ice breakers that may work if you do not like any of my suggestions.
   1) Favorite movie or TV show and why.
   2) Most recent vacation.